By David Chandler, as told to Kara Mayer Robinson

 I first got it when I was 15.
 Not too long after that, when I was 17, I started to have pain in my lower back.
-I had years of appointments, doctor visits, and tests, but I didn’t discover that I had psoriatic arthritis (PA) until I was 30.
+I had years of appointments, doctor visits, and tests, but I didn’t discover that psoriatic disease had affected my joints until I was 30.

 Once, when my psoriasis flared, I decided to see a dermatologist.
-They recognized I had arthritis and then referred me to a rheumatologist.
-It was then that I found out I had psoriatic arthritis.
+They recognized I had joint inflammation and then referred me to a rheumatologist.
+It was then that I found out I had psoriatic disease involving my joints.
 So it took more than 10 years to get a proper diagnosis once I started to have symptoms.

 My doctor didn’t connect my skin problems with the joint trouble I was having.